Important notice: Shop orders placed on or after December 20th will be processed in the New Year. Thank you for your understanding.

 A short distance from Pont Clywedog bridge, towards Dolgellau, lie the ruins of an old iron furnace dating back to the early 18th century.
 The furnace was built by Abraham Darby, a Quaker from Coalbrookdale.
 He and other Quakers from Dolserau and Dolgun farms mined iron ore on nearby Tir Stent and hauled it down to the furnace.

-As you cross Clywedog Bridge, you might notice a collection of buildings on your right.
-The buildings were previously a woollen mill and warehouse.
-The Clywedog river powered the mill.
+As you cross Pont Clywedog bridge, you might notice a collection of buildings on your right.
+These were formally a woollen mill and warehouse.
+Water was taken from Afon Clywedog river to power the mill.

 Other walks in this area